NYVC Presents "Operation Practical: Make Your Pedagogy Matter"

-This weekend marked the annual meeting of the ViP: Vocology in Practice virtual conference.
+This weekend marked the annual meeting of the ViP: The Vocology in Practice Virtual Conference.
 ViP’s mission is to educate both vocal teachers and singers alike in the latest advances of the musical art.
 The organization is “a peer-directed global network of elite voice professionals, supporting and expanding” any expertise of those wishing to learn and grow.
 ViP brings together professionals of all fields from voice teachers and students to vocal doctors, therapists and scientists.

 These professionals present the latest vocal research and development for those just starting out in the business to those practicing voice at the highest level.
 How better to polish the craft from those who have walked the path and discovered the depths of their art!

 This year’s event was held online the weekend of March 12th – 14th, 2021.
-Esteemed attendees included Johan Sundberg, author of the “The Science of the Singing Voice,” Kenneth Bozeman, Professor of Music and Chairman of the vocal department at Lawrence University, Vocal Coaching Kerri O’Bert and many more!
+Esteemed attendees included Johan Sundberg, author of the “The Science of the Singing Voice,” Kenneth Bozeman, Professor of Music and Chairman of the vocal department at Lawrence University, Vocal Coach Kerri O’Bert, and many more!

 Also in attendance was New York Vocal Coaching’s President and Founder, Mr. Justin Stoney.
 Mr. Stoney is a regular attendee having presented at last year’s gathering as well.
 This year, Mr. Stoney’s ViP presentation was entitled Operation Practical: Make Your Pedagogy Matter.